A Life of Gratitude: How to Cultivate Thankfulness Daily

 If you aren’t already practicing gratitude, I invite you to include this as a part of your daily meditation, prayer or journaling.
 In whatever way you chose to go inward, take a moment each day and try to come up with three things you are grateful for.
 These can be simple things: a beautiful home, a healthy family, healthy pets, good friends, and financial security.
 Ok, those are not so simple but easy to take for granted over time.
 As you develop the practice and endeavor to come up with new things each day, you will begin to notice things people did for you or said to you that you might not have otherwise noticed.
 It may be a struggle some days to find something new.
 But they are there.
 Little acts of kindness, laughing with a stranger at the checkout stand, kind words, kind acts.
 They are there; I invite you to recognize them.

-Our family has a tradition at Thanksgiving, the time when most of us start to reflect on gratitude.
-We go around the table and share what we are grateful for each year.
+In our family, we have a tradition at Thanksgiving, where we go around the table and share what we are grateful for each year.
 It isn’t always easy; some years there are more challenges than others.
-But it reminds us all that there are always good things, too.
-And that is what we want to focus on.
+But it reminds us all that there are always things to be grateful for.
+Focusing on these blessings is key to cultivating happiness and fulfillment.